yabingyao/yabingyao/README.md

-- I am associate professor of [Computer and coummunication](https://jitong.lut.edu.cn/) at [Lanzhou University of Technology](https://www.lut.edu.cn/).
+- I am associate professor of [School of Computer and Coummunication](https://jitong.lut.edu.cn/) at [Lanzhou University of Technology](https://www.lut.edu.cn/).
 - I’m interested in Machine Learning on Graph and Network Science.

 <!---